wuyichen24/coding-interview/docs/data-structure/string/String.md

    - A substring is a contiguous non-empty sequence of characters within a string.
 - **Subsequence**
    - A subsequence is a string that can be derived from another string by deleting some or no characters without changing the order of the remaining characters.
+- **Anagrams**
+   - An Anagram is a word or phrase formed by rearranging the letters of a different word or phrase, typically using all the original letters exactly once.

 ## Strategies
 - **Parentheses**